 - 1. Judges are independent and subject only to the Constitution and the laws. - 2.
-When judges find that a law comes into conflict with the Constitution, they do not apply it.
-In this case, they suspend the proceedings and send the case to the Constitutional Court.
-Decisions of the Constitutional Court are obligatory for all courts. - 3.
-Interference in the activity of the courts or the judges entails liability according to law.
+If judges believe that a law is unconstitutional, they do not apply it.
+In this case, they suspend the proceedings and send the question to the Constitutional Court.
+Decisions of the Constitutional Court are binding on all courts. - 3.
+Interference in the activity of the courts or of the judges entails liability according to law.

-- 1. Courts give decisions in the name of the Republic. - 2.
+- 1. Courts render decisions in the name of the Republic. - 2.
 In every case judicial decisions are announced publicly.